pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 ## Figuring out what was wrong

-So now that I know that `ClipDistance` _does_ work on the device and that the problem is with the Slang version of the shaders, I had to work out _exactly_ what the relevant difference is between the two compiler outputs.
+So now that I know that `ClipDistance` _does_ work on the device and that the problem is with the specifically _Slang_ version of the bytecode, I had to work out _exactly_ what the relevant difference is between the two compilers' output.
 I've already gone over Slang's output, so now it was time to do the same with `glslang`'s:

 ```spvasm
                OpCapability Shader